empfunden/cpp-interview/README.md

 Here are some of the things we'll be looking for in your solution:
   * Can you understand the development environment and be productive in it?
   * Can you create a straightforward and effective solution in a reasonable amount of time?
+  * Can you communicate fluently about technical material?
   * Is there any unnecessary complexity?
 Is the amount of abstraction appropriate?
   * Does it resemble software that others would want to maintain in perpetuity?
   * Does it demonstrate an awareness for contemporary best practices in C++?